rekibnikufesin/marketplace/README.md

 - Making money is what this Marketplace is about.
 I created tests to ensure Store Owners can claim their funds and Admins can withdraw funds from the amount earned by the Marketplace via a 10% fee collected from all purchases.
 An additional test exists here to ensure _only_ admins can withdraw funds from the Marketplace balance.

-## Design Patterns

-### Contract Design

-The contract was designed similar to how a comparable database-driven application might be.
-Relevant data  is grouped into structs, using mappings to get individual structs as necessary.

-Most functions are of the getter/setter variety: either getting a value or setting a value.

-One of the design struggles I faced was returning multiple items- for instance, returning _all_ the store fronts or _all_ the products for a give store front.

-I felt like there were two options:

-1. Deconstruct the structs and return them as an array of tuples
-2. Return an array of ids and get the individual items 1 at a time.

-I opted for the latter.
-Network calls are pretty cheap, and network speeds are fast.
-Gas is not, though- and deconstructing a large array of structs could consume a lot of gas.
-So I opted to make multiple short network calls (for free in some cases) vs. spending my customer's money on gas to deconstruct in the EVM.

 #### Libraries Implemented

 I implemented Open-Zeppelin's Safe Math library to avoid Integer Over/Under run attacks.
 I could also have implemented the Ownable library as well and saved myself the time creating my own `isOwner` modifier.